zerotohero-dev/o2js.com/server/blog/markdown/the-setup.md

 > I synchronize these markdown files and other static content with the [blog's github repository][o2jscomgit].

 Which also means that when I do a change, I'm updating the master branch, and publishing my updates on the master branch immediately.
-&ndash; There's no dev branch; there's no staging&hellip;
+– There's no dev branch; there's no staging…

 ![Testing on Production Meme][prod]